 You often hear about and see fidget toys created for children.
 However, have you ever considered how these devices may also be helpful for adults?
 Sensory fidget toys for adults are truly “a thing!”
 If you are old enough, you may remember fiddling with a few coins in your pocket, twirling a pencil in your

 Does your child have difficulty finding comfortable clothing?
-Maybe you do?
+Maybe you do yourself?
 People with sensory sensitivity may find certain clothes itchy, heavy or tight.
 Furthermore, this contributes to sensory overload.
-Sensory-friendly clothing is a solution!
+Did you know that sensory-friendly clothing is a solution?
 What is sensory-friendly clothing?
 Sensory-friendly clothing is designed for people with sensory sensitivities.
-Moreover, it has several unique features.
-Oftentimes, it
+Moreover, it has

 More and more, camps adapt their programs to include all children.
 In particular, a sensory-friendly camp helps help children with sensory sensitivities.
 Oftentimes, sensory-friendly changes are low cost.
 Above all, these solutions make camps more accessible.
 Why is creating a sensory-friendly camp so important?
 All children may experience sensory sensitivity.
 Some more, some less.
 However,